7Duser/7Duser/README.md

 hi im a professional retard
-most of my stuff is private
+most of the stuff i make is private and in C#
-mainly use C#

 ironbrew1 on top